Not enough breastmilk: getting help

 It’s important to make sure you look after yourself and get enough rest.
 Go to bed and try to get someone to look after you and your baby.

-Sometimes GPs might prescribe medicines to increase prolactin levels and help with increasing milk supply.
+Sometimes GPs prescribe medicines that might help to increase prolactin levels and increase milk supply.
 Speak to your GP for advice.